nesfit/jane-DeMixer/README.md

  **_fee_**, where **_fee_** is in the range of acceptable fees as announced by mixing service

 ### User stories
 DeMixer is a web application that does not need any authorized user access.
-DeMixer page consists of the following views:
+DeMixer consists of the following views:
-* _Basic search_
-* _Advanced search_
+* _Basic search_ - takes incoming/outgoing transaction identifier and tries to find transactions with a corresponding value using default BestMixer.io settings (**_dmax_** equal to 72 hours, **_fee_** in the range 1-4% including 0.0004 BTC transaction/miner fee).
+* _Advanced search_ - offers further customization of heuristic parameters: a) the range of minimum/maximum service operator fees; b) the range of minimum/maximum blockchain transaction fees; and c) the time range for transaction list window
-* _Search results_
+* _Search results_ - displays a list of transactions matched by heuristic algorithm.

+### Operation
+When using _Basic search_, the user inputs transaction id and marks this transaction as incoming/outgoing.
+Then the user may select mixing heuristic (by default the same as BestMixer.io was using, which is described above) and cluster provider (by default Tarzan).
+User then clicks on `Search` button and waits for results.

+When using _Advanced search_, the user customizes all inputs of demixing heuristics and submits using `Search`.

+_Search results_ page displays possible candidates (i.e., transactions).
+Each candidate contains highlighted address that matched heuristics.
+Candidates may contain more than one transaction and in that case sum of all highligted address corresponds to the input value.

+### Testing
 In order to have ground truth and validate Coin DeMixer heuristics, we have conducted our own attempts to mix our cryptocurrency assets using BestMixer.io.
 We have sent to BestMixer.io three transactions:

 | TX #1 Property | Value |
 | --- | --- |